5h0ov/Python-Assignment-NSEC/README.md

 47) Write a program to count the frequency of all the elements in a tuple.
 48) Write a program to find the distinct pair of numbers whose product is even from a tuple of integers.

+## Assignment 4:
+49) Create two sets of 10 arbitrary Natural numbers and 10 arbitrary Real numbers each.
+Find out the common numbers from these two sets.
+50) Create two sets of students with 10 members each for Cultural committee and Sports committee.
+Find out those students who are not common in these two committees.
+51) Create a new dictionary by extracting the following keys from the dictionary given below. sampleDict = { "name": "Kelly", "age":25, "salary": 8000, "city": "New york"}
+Keys to extract, keys = ["name", "salary"]
+52) There are two lists given below.
+Convert those into a single dictionary as {keys : values}. keys = ['Ten', 'Twenty', 'Thirty', ‘Forty’, ‘Fifty’] values = [10, 20, 30]
+53) Write a Python program which can accept the Names of players and Runs-scored by them in a cricket team.
+Use dictionary to store these details.
+Finally print the run scored against a player’s name that will be entered.
+Show a suitable message if a player is not found.
+54) Enter the marks scored by a student in an examination for the subjects as mentioned in the dictionary, “marksDict”.
+Find the subjects and marks where the student has scored the best and the worst. marksDict = { ‘English’: ? , 'Physics': ? , 'Math': ? , ‘Chemistry’: ? , 'history': ? }

+55) Write a program to create a dictionary that contains (i, i*i) such that i is an integral number between 1 and n (both included).

+56) Write a program to count the numbers of characters in a string and store them in a dictionary.

+57) Write a program to create a dictionary by combining two lists ‘ name’ for employee name and ‘salary’ for employee salary.
+Use the list ‘name’ as the key and ‘salary’ as the value of dictionary elements.

+58) Write a program to sort (in ascending order) a dictionary by value.
+59) Write a program to merge two dictionaries.
+60) Write a program to find GCD and LCM of two numbers by defining a function to compute GCD and LCM.

+61) Write a program to define a function that accepts a string and calculates the number of uppercase letters and lowercase letters.

+62) Write a program to find all the unique elements of a list by defining a function.
+63) Write a program to print the even numbers from a given list using the lambda function
+64) Write a program to find the maximum value from a list using the lambda function.

+65) Write Python function(s) that take(s) two lists from the user and return(s) the common items from both lists.
+Thereafter merge those two lists into a separate empty list where there will no duplicate items.
+66) Write Python function(s) to convert a Hexadecimal number to its equivalent Binary and Decimal values.
+67) Find out the factorial of a given number using a recursive function.
+68) Write a program to find all the numbers divisible by 5 and 7 between the given range using the Lambda function.
+69) Create a sequence of 30 integers (you may use range() for it).
+Reduce this sequence to even numbers only and store their inverse into another sequence by using filter() and map().
+Finally find out the sum of all elements in the reduced sequence.
+You can use reduce().